-We have audited the accompanying consolidated financial statements of Gold Bullion Development Corp. and its subsidiary, which comprise the consolidated statement of financial position as at June 30, 2013, and the consolidated statement of loss and comprehensive loss, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Gold Bullion Development Corp. and its subsidiary, which comprise the consolidated statements of financial position as at June 30, 2014 and 2013, and the consolidated statements of loss and comprehensive loss, consolidated statements of changes in equity and consolidated statements of cash flows for the years then ended, and a summary of significant accounting policies and other explanatory information.